davidhen/thesis_rmd/renfrew.knit.md

 For the financial years 2011/12 - 2015/16 (the study period of the main thesis project) data was subset to identify those packages of home care that were "live" during the week including the 31st of March and those that were not "live" i.e. (those that would not have been captured by SCS census).
 These subsets were then compared by visualising the distribution of package duration and intensity (i.e. the total hours of homecare provided) across age and gender groups.
 As the home care packages of the types "Community Mental Health", "Overnight Services", "Housing Support", and "Extra Care Housing" accounted for less than one percent of packages of care, they were omitted from the comparative visualisations.

 In order to assess whether the value of the total hours of homecare provided was representative of care in the six months preceding and following the census week, data was subset by individuals who only received a single package of care in the 12 months surrounding the census and those that received multiple packages of care.
 For those that received single packages of care, and therefore had an accurate measurement of their total hours of care, the distribution of the duration of these packages was assessed and visualised.
-For those that received mutiple packages of care, and therefore had differing values of hours of home care, the net difference in total hours of care received across all packages was calculated (e.g. an individual intially receiving 6 hrs of care, experiencing a break in care to zero hours, and then receiving a new package of care of 7 hrs before a further drop to 2 hrs would have a net difference of $-6 + 7 - 5 = -4$).
+For those that received mutiple packages of care, and therefore had differing values of hours of home care, the net difference in total hours of care received across all packages was calculated.
 The distribution of this value across all individuals was then assessed and visualised.

 Additional variables indicating whether home care packages were "live" at three, four, six, eight, and nine months before the census of each financial year were appended to the dataset.
 This enabled counts of indiviudals who would be captured by six-monthly, four monthly, and three monthly census repetitions.